EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

   * If the data is copied in one page then there will only be one call to `pagedir_get_page()` necessary.
 In the worst case, if all 4096 bytes are copied into separate pages, then there could be 4096 calls necessary.
 For a system call that only copies 2 bytes of data, they could either be copied to the same page or separate pages, so either one or two calls are necessary.
 The maximum number of calls necessary could be reduced if the kernel makes sure to fill one page before allocating a new page.
 This will minimize the number of bytes that are copied onto separate pages.
 This could decrease the maximum to two system calls.
 If the data is copied at the beginning of a page then it will all be copied onto one page.
 Alternatively, if the page already has some data on it before the system call begins to copy new data, then it will take up two pages; the rest of the first page and part of a new page.

+  * If all 4096 bytes are contiguous, then they can be on at most 2 different pages, in which case there could be at most 2 calls and at least 1 call to pagedir_get_page().
+If we want to limit the number of calls to just 1, we can have the kernel allocate a new page every time the user program requests some memory.
+This ensures that a contiguous chunk of memory (that is less than 4096 bytes) will always be on a single page.

 > B5: Briefly describe your implementation of the "wait" system call
 > and how it interacts with process termination.